Linear Regression: Multiple Regression Theory and Python Implementation (From Scratch & scikit-learn)

 'rent': rent})

-First, visualize the target 3D data using plotly.
+First, we visualize the target 3D data using plotly.

 import plotly.express as px